ros2/design/articles/150_roslaunch.md

 Managed ROS Nodes have some additional observable effects when terminating (the node, not necessarily the process containing it).
 A managed node enters the `Finalized` state after passing through the `ShuttingDown` transition state on termination.
-Since these are state transitions, they are observable via the lifecylce event system, at least through the ROS topic `lifecycle_state` (subject to change, always reference the managed nodes design document[^lifecylce]).
+Since these are state transitions, they are observable via the lifecycle event system, at least through the ROS topic `lifecycle_state` (subject to change, always reference the managed nodes design document[^lifecycle]).

 ### Process with a Single Node